15% SUMMER DISCOUNT APPLIED AUTOMATICALLY AT CHECKOUT FREE USA SHIPPING OVER $100 FREE WORLDWIDE SHIPPING OVER $200

 How Does Sermorelin Work?
 Mechanism of Action Explained

-Once sermorelin engages the GHRHR, the receptor starts a G-protein signaling pathway that increases intracellular cyclic AMP levels within the somatotroph.
+Once sermorelin engages the GHRHR, the receptor initiates a G-protein signaling pathway that increases intracellular cyclic AMP levels within the somatotroph.
 This cyclic AMP rise has two key downstream effects.
 First, it triggers the immediate release of stored growth hormone granules into the bloodstream in a pulsatile fashion.
-Second, and equally important, it boosts GH gene transcription at the mRNA level, which means sermorelin does not merely deplete existing growth hormone stores but actually increases the pituitary's capacity to produce new growth hormone over time.
+Second, and equally important, it stimulates GH gene transcription at the mRNA level, which means sermorelin does not merely deplete existing growth hormone stores but actually increases the pituitary's capacity to produce new growth hormone over time.
 Walker and colleagues showed in 1994 that this transcriptional effect helps preserve the GH neuroendocrine axis, which is the first hormonal system to deteriorate during aging.

 Sermorelin vs. HGH: Why Sermorelin Is a Safer Alternative

 Sermorelin addresses each of these limitations by working through the body's endogenous growth hormone production system.
 Because somatostatin provides negative feedback on the pituitary, sermorelin-induced growth hormone release is inherently self-limiting.
 The growth hormone secreted after a sermorelin injection is episodic and intermittent, mirroring the natural pulsatile rhythm that healthy young adults experience.
 This natural pattern avoids the sustained supraphysiological peaks that raise concerns about insulin resistance, fluid retention, and possible cancer risk with long-term rhGH use.
-Also, sermorelin boosts pituitary GH gene transcription, which means it actually strengthens pituitary function over time rather than allowing it to atrophy from disuse, as can occur with exogenous growth hormone use.
+Additionally, sermorelin stimulates pituitary GH gene transcription, which means it actually strengthens pituitary function over time rather than allowing it to atrophy from disuse, as can occur with exogenous growth hormone administration.

 FeatureSermorelin (GHRH Analog)rhGH (Exogenous GH)